SpindleMonkey/project-2/README.md

 Phase 1:
 * List of fibers in your stash with breed info (one list per user)
 * Support for multiple users with authenticated sign in
-* Shared breed info
+* Breed info (shared among all users)
-* Images of breeds
 * Ability to add/update/delete stash items
 * Static pool of breeds (can be updated throughout project 2 by me, but users won't be able to add new breeds)

 Fuure upgrades to the app:
-* Phase 2: simple search (provide some canned searches)
+* Phase 2: add filters (breeds or fleeces or processed fiber); simple search (provide some canned searches)
 * Phase 3: ability to add new breeds
 * Phase 4: expand stash info
 * Phase 5: advanced search
 * Phase 6: wish lists (breeds, blends, sources, whatever)
-* Phase 7: iOS thumbprint ID?
+* Phase 7: add fun/interesting facts about your inventory (e.g., total lbs of fiber, total number/lbs of fleeces)

 Inspirations:
 * Oklahoma State University's [sheep breed list](http://www.ansi.okstate.edu/breeds/sheep/)